hugopascual/Genesis/debian_based_distros/ubuntu/ubuntu_desktop.md

 # Ubuntu Desktop specialized notes

 ## Games with Lutris
-There is a function to install Lutris, so you can install games like Hearthstone Linux.
-Once Lutris is installed you can go to https://lutris.net/games and search for the games you want and follow the instructions to install them.
+Once Lutris is installed on [this site](https://lutris.net/games) games can be searched and installed in a semi-automatic way.

 ## Things that are not automatized in desktops
 - **Activate Wayland (Only on laptops)**